deepjavalibrary/djl/docs/development/cache_management.md

 - `.djl.ai/tensorflow` is the default cache directory stores TensorFlow engine native libraries
 - `.djl.ai/dlr` is the default cache directory stores Neo DLR engine native libraries
 - `.djl.ai/fasttext` is the default cache directory stores fastText native libraries
-- `.djl.ai/sentencepiece` is the default cache directory stores Sentenpiece native libraries
+- `.djl.ai/sentencepiece` is the default cache directory stores Sentencepiece native libraries

 *In the current version, DJL will not clean obsolete cache automatically in the current version.*
 User can clean up unused model or native engine manually.